 To describe the corresponding result for surfaces of genus $1$, define an irreducible representation $\rho:\pi_1(\Sigma)\to\SL_2(\C)$ to be \emph{special dihedral} if \begin{itemize} \item its image lies in the infinite dihedral group $D_\infty$ in $\SL_2(\C)$ (its definition is recalled in Section \ref{sect:2}), and

 \item there is a nonseparating simple closed curve $a$ in $\Sigma$ such that the restriction of $\rho$ to the complement $\Sigma\backslash a$ is diagonal. \end{itemize}

 \begin{theoremb} Let $\Sigma$ be an oriented surface of genus $1$ with $n\geq0$ punctures.
-A semisimple representation $\rho:\pi_1(\Sigma)\to\SL_2(\C)$ has finite mapping class group orbit in $X(\Sigma)$ if and only if $\rho$ is finite or special dihedral up to conjugacy. \end{theoremb}
+A semisimple representation $\rho\,:\,\pi_1(\Sigma)\,\to\,\SL_2(\C)$ has finite mapping class group orbit in $X(\Sigma)$ if and only if $\rho$ is finite or special dihedral up to conjugacy. \end{theoremb}

 Many of the technical issues in the proofs of Theorems A and B above arise while dealing with punctures.
 For $\Sigma$ closed (i.e. $n=0$) the proofs become considerably simplified thanks to existing results, in particular \cite{gkm,px,coopermanning}.
 To illustrate this, we have included a short proof of Theorem A in Section \ref{sect:5} for closed surfaces of genus at least 2 using \cite{gkm,px}.

 For surfaces of genus zero with more than three punctures, the description of the finite mapping class group orbits in the $\SL_2(\C)$-character variety is more complicated and in general unknown.
 Lisovyy-Tykhyy \cite{lt} completed the case of the four-punctured sphere as part of their classification of algebraic solutions to Painlev\'e VI differential equations, after earlier works including \cite{dm}, \cite{iwasaki}, \cite{hitchin}, \cite{boalch2}, \cite{cl}.
 In the case of the four-punctured sphere, it is known that there exist finite mapping class group orbits corresponding to representations with Zariski dense image in $\SL_2(\C)$.
 In particular, the simplicity of results in Theorems A and B contrasts with the complexity of finite orbits in genus zero.